-Keith Creamer attends our Conversation Cafe, lunch and activities groups, which are run by Aylsham & district Care Trust (ACT) using the principles of Cognitive Stimulation Therapy (CST).
+Keith uses our dementia support services.
+He attends our Conversation Cafe, lunch and activities groups, which are run by Aylsham & district Care Trust (ACT) using the principles of Cognitive Stimulation Therapy (CST).
 These are just a few of the caring services offered by ACT for those living with Dementia or cognitive impairment.

 Keith and Rosey met while they were both working at Norwich Union, now Aviva.
 With two children, each from previous marriages they have both enjoyed active lives.
 Keith took part in national cross country running championships and was a keen amateur footballer and cricketer, proud to become a physiotherapy assistant for Norwich City FC between 1992 and 2008.